 Prefer to Listen?
 Play Audio Version

-Everything in life is not fun.
-Everything in life is not interesting.
+Not everything in life is fun.
+Not everything in life is interesting.
 There are plenty of things that we have to do even though we don’t want to do them.
-Whether it’s going to work, cleaning the house or helping a friend move, there are things we would prefer not to do.
+Whether it’s going to work, cleaning the house, or helping a friend move, there are things we would prefer not to do.
 The question is, do you take on these tasks with a good or a bad attitude?

 Can you distinguish between the people who enjoy what they do from those who don’t?
 How can you tell?
 Is it communicated through their body language?
 Is it written all over their faces?
 Can you hear it in their voices?